stmario/hunters_and_gatherers/README.md

 5 types of meanings: AAA ("leader"), AAB ("analyst"), ABA ("silence"), ABB ("student"), ABC ("permission") Events (the middle letter) are totalitarism, as they distinguish between AA and AB.
+A woman called Sybil has an infinite number of children.
+A network makes an offer and demands a proof for adherence to protocol.
+The child takes the risk and learns the behaviour of the network, because it does not want to stay in a hostile network.
+If the events suddenly start turning against the child, the network suffers from a sleeper attack (an unannounced protocol update).
+The network splits into conservatives and progressivists.
+After some time a new agreement will be reached, possibly with two networks coexisting.